the-go-tool/object/README.md

 Usually, nobody understands how it works and what happens.
 Even the developer of this part of code after time.

 This tool tries to help.
 It is inspired by JavaScript and their API to manipulate objects.

+Goal is to make very comfortable tool.

-# Install
+## ⚙️ Install
 `go get -u github.com/the-go-tool/object`

-# Usage
+## 📚 Usage
 If you familiar with JavaScript, you already familiar with this tool's methods.
 Most of these methods constructed to work in chain-mode.

+> 🚧 It's a draft.
+Actually, this module isn't ready.

 A bit of code to start:
 ```go